 President, Energy & Chemicals Company Since joining the Company, Mr. Tanaka has been engaged in the chemicals-related business and has experience working in Korea.
-He has promoted business while valuing connections with local business partners.
-He also has experience working as a staff in the planning department, Currently in this position since 2021.
+He has pro-moted business while valuing connections with local business partners.
+He also has experience working as a staff in the planning department, and places great importance on teamwork and listens to the opinions of those around him.
+Currently in this position since 2021